Fraternité 2020: Supporters

 The initiative was supported, amongst others, by Kalypso Nicolaïdis, Josep Borrell, Giandomenico Majone, and Arturas Bumšteinas.
 In terms of NGOs, the initiative was supported by inter alia AEGEE-Europe, ESN, Campus Europae and Scambieuropei.
 The initiative's Facebook page has grown to over 15,000 supporters.

 Early responses from EU Institutions

 In a letter of 24 April 2011, the then EP President Jerzy Buzek expresses his hope that Fraternité 2020 can contribute to set another step in the direction of an EU that is closer to its citizens.
 European Commission President José Manuel Barroso singles out the initiative's goal to increase funds for these programmes and indicates a "substantial" increase in the next EU budget.

 Europe's very first ECI

 The European Commission chose the symbolic date of May 9, 2012 (Europe Day) to officially launch the very first ECI.
 This turned out to be Fraternité 2020, which was announced by Vice-President of the Commission Maroš Šefčovič via his Twitter account already one day earlier.
-It was officially registered on May 9 and boasts registration number ECI(2012)000001.
+It was officially registered on May 9 and its registration number is ECI(2012)000001.